cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/community/install_and_configure/_index.md

 ## Overview

-This section covers Cloudify Manager Community installation.
-Cloudify Manager Community is available in All-in-One mode only.
+This section covers the Cloudify Manager Community installation.
+The Cloudify Manager Community is available in All-in-One mode only.

-Cloudify Manager Community can be installed:
+The Cloudify Manager Community can be installed:

 * Docker Container - Docker container can be installed on any virtual machine that run Docker Server.
-* CentOS/RHEL - Provides instruction how to install RPM on CentOS/RHEL.
+* CentOS/ RHEL - Provides instructions on how to install RPM on CentOS/ RHEL.
-* QCOW2 - QCOW2 is OpenStack image.
-The section provides a details on how to download and provision a virtual machine based on the downloaded image.
+* QCOW2 - QCOW2 is an OpenStack image.
+The section provides details on how to download and provision a virtual machine based on the downloaded image.